amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

    `-verbose` visualise the HOG features if they are being output

-   `-rigid` use a slightly more robust version of similarity alignment.
-This uses and experimentally determined set of more stable feature points instead of all of them for determining similarity alignment, on by default

    `-simscale <float>` scale of the face for similarity alignment (default 0.7), different values won't work with AU extraction

    `-simsize <int>` width and height of image in pixels when similarity aligned (default 112), different values won't work with AU extraction